Romanchuk/angular-i18next/README.md

 ### Error handling

 Error handling is now configurable:

   1) By default i18next promise will use NativeErrorHandlingStrategy.
-I18Next would be always resolve succesfully.
+I18Next would be always resolve successfully.
 Error could be get from 'then' handler parameter.
   2) Set StrictErrorHandlingStrategy to reject load promises (init, languageChange, loadNamespaces) on first load fail (this was default in v2 but changed to fit [native i18next behavior](https://github.com/Romanchuk/angular-i18next/issues/9):

 ```typescript